TristanCantatGaudin/rainbowprint/README.md

 # rainbowprint

 I built this repository as a template showing a simple installable Python package.
 The package can only do one (pretty useless) thing: apply a `matplotlib` color gradient to a string and print it to the screen.
+The default color map is `cool`.
 Example:

 <img src="docs/example1.png" width="500" />